ihmcroboticsdocs/ihmcroboticsdocs.github.io/README.md

 The script that is responsible for this is codesnippets.js, stored in websitedocs/website/static/snippetautomation.
 How it works:
 - Look at any of the quickstart docs or tutorials with code snippets as reference.
 - Each markdown file stored in the docs folder that requires a code snippet should include portions of html code incorporated with javascript.
-Wherever in the document that you need a certain code snippet, put an html chunk of the form "<pre><code data-url-index="indexnumberofsourceurlinarray" data-snippet="portionORcomplete" data-start="startstringofsnippet" data-end="endstringofsnippet" id="uniqueidname"></code></pre>" in its place.
+Wherever in the document that you need a certain code snippet, put an html chunk of the form "<pre><code data-url-index="indexnumberofsourceurlinarray" data-snippet="portionORcompleteORmultipleportions" data-start="startstringofsnippet" data-end="endstringofsnippet" id="uniqueidname"></code></pre>" in its place.
 Multiple code snippets in a document will have the same line with a unique id to identify it.
 - The "data-" attributes in the code tag above should be filled out as follows:
+  - The index of the url of the source code file (hosted on github) in the url array in the script at the bottom of the page.
 	- The unique Ids of the HTML elements (the parts in your markdown file where code snippets are supposed to go).
+  - Whether the snippet is the complete source file, a single portion, or multiple portions of the same file.
 	- In the case that the code snippet is a portion of the source file rather than the complete text, the start and end strings that signify where the code snippet should begin and where it should end.
-(Rethink this, should have a cleaner system of getting portions).
+  - In the case that the snippet is made of multiple portions, the data-start and data-end attributes will be replaced with the data-portions attribute that is an array that contains arrays of start and end strings for each portions eg. data-portions='[["public MobileRobot()","\n\n"],["// create first gimbal joint","/\*\*"]]'.
+    - One thing to note: the data-start and data-end attributes use html escape characters while the data-portions attribute uses javascript escape characters.
 - After these variables, the script at the bottom points to the external script codesnippets.js that is responsible for the code extraction and integration, as well as the parameter sources (an array of objects that each have a url and an array of snippet selections).The snippets array contains string arrays that each consist of the id of the html element where the snippet should be placed, the start string, and the end string.
 In the case that the whole source code file should be put on the webpage, the string array only contains the id.
 - codesnippets.js does the rest of the work given these parameters (fetching the data from the source code file given its URL, gets the portions needed from the source code files, converts the extracted text to a styled html format that makes use of highlight.js to better represent code snippets, and places this finished html code into the markdown document in the relevant spot.

 The markdown file must have a script at the bottom of the form:
-<script src="../snippetautomation/codesnippets.js" sources=Array.of("urlofyourfirstsourcefile","urlofyoursecondsourcefile")></script>
+<script id="snippetscript" src="../snippetautomation/codesnippets.js" sources=Array.of("urlofyourfirstsourcefile","urlofyoursecondsourcefile")></script>

 - The 'sources' attribute is an array of the urls of your .java source code files in your project repo on GitHub, serviced through RawGit to obtain the raw .java files.
 RawGit has two mechanisms for obtaining the raw files from a GitHub url: development mode(new changes to GitHub reflected within minutes, but excessive traffic will be throttled and blacklisted) and production mode (has no traffic limit BUT has a permanent file link based on commit hash).
 The current docs are using development mode to allow for changes to the files to be updated automatically.
 The development mode urls are of the form https://rawgit.com/ihmcroboticsdocs/simulation-construction-set/master/src/main/java/us/ihmc/simulationconstructionset/Robot.java while production mode urls are https://cdn.rawgit.com/ihmcroboticsdocs/simulation-construction-set/02deb157/src/main/java/us/ihmc/simulationconstructionset/Robot.java which uses the state of the file at a specific commit.

+Error checking via bamboo:
+- There will be instances where the code snippets cannot automatically update themselves according to the source file (if the start and/or end strings no longer exist).
+This is usually the case for smaller snippets (such as the ones in the API pages that consist of one liners of method headers/variable declarations).
+In this repo there are two scripts: checkSnippets.sh and snippetErrors.js that check for these issues.
+Since the code extraction for the snippets only happens when its doc webpage is loaded, snippetErrors loads the webpage url (that contains the documentation with the snippet) and checks if all the snippets still exist in the source code files.
+If not, the issue and the id of the code element on the webpage with the faulty snippet is printed.
+The script checkSnippets runs snippetErrors for each documentation url that contains code snippets (so every time you make a new webpage that will contain snippets that come from a source file, add the webpage url to the code in the checkSnippets script).
+These scripts will make up a bamboo project that fails when at least one snippet error is found in the urls.
+This bamboo project's build can be accessed via the Rosie bot on slack.